Easy Conditioning far beyond Gaussian: Introduction

+Our contributions can be summarized as follows: \begin{itemize} \item We introduce the concept of transdimensional families of distributions stable by conditioning.
+We provide various examples and counterexamples, demonstrating that this extends far beyond the Gaussian case, be it in the context of multivariate probability densities or of stochastic processes. \item We establish that this stability by conditioning is preserved for finite mixtures and transformations, supported by two key properties. \item Utilizing these insights, we develop a generative approach for sampling from conditional distributions by employing analytical formulas for conditioning.
+Building on the extension properties for finite mixtures and transformations, we apply this approach for the particular case of the Gaussian Mixture Copula Model. \item Through extensive numerical experiments on simulated and real-world data, we demonstrate that our method performs in probabilistic prediction and imputation tasks. \end{itemize}

-The remainder of the paper is organized as follows.
-In Section 2, we introduce the property of stability by marginalization and conditioning for families of multivariate distributions, provide some examples of families that satisfy these properties and show that it can be extended to mixtures and transformations.
-In Section 3, we present our method for estimating efficiently a conditional distribution by assuming a parametric form for the joint distribution and leveraging analytical formulas for conditioning.
-Section 4 focuses on the implementation of our algorithm for a particular case which is the GMCM.
-For the demonstration of the usefulness of our method, we perform numerical simulations and include real data examples in Section 5.
-Finally, in Section 6, we draw conclusions and outline areas for future research.
+We now review how the remainder of the paper is structured.
+In Section 2, we introduce the properties of stability by marginalization and conditioning for families of multivariate distributions, provide some example and counter-examples families and show that these properties can be extended to mixtures and transformations.
+In Section 3, we present our method for estimating efficiently a conditional distribution by assuming a parametric form for the joint distribution and leveraging analytical formulas for conditioning and present the particular case of the GMCM.
+For the demonstration of the usefulness of our method, we perform numerical simulations and include real data examples in Section 4.
+Finally, in Section 5, we draw conclusions and outline areas for future research.